 Bavarian Purple: This is considered a mid-season, Rocambole type.
 Bavarian Purple garlic has a mildly pungent flavor and is exceptionally versatile, utilized in both raw and cooked applications such as roasting and sautéing.
 Bavarian Purple garlic is considered a rocambole variety that is highly favored by garlic enthusiasts in the United States.
 Though garlic has been cultivated since ancient times.
 The bulbs have a relatively short shelf life compared to other hardnecks and will keep 3-6 months when stored in a cool, dry, and dark place.
 Bavarian Purple garlic is known for its complex, pungent flavor and grows well in cool climates.

 Propagation of Hardneck Garlic

-Basic requirements Garlic is a hardy perennial which can be grown in a variety of soil types.
-The plants perform best when planted in a light, well draining, organic loam with a pH between 6.0 and 7.0.
+Garlic is a hardy perennial that can be grown in a variety of soil types.
+The plants perform best when planted in a light, well-draining, organic loam with a pH between 6.0 and 7.0.
 The plant grows well in cool weather but will tolerate a range from 9–28°C (48.2–82.4°F).
 Garlic should be planted in an area that receives full sun for most of the day.
 Garlic requires a period of cold followed by a period of light and heat in order to develop properly.
 The plants will perform best when they have 6-8 weeks below 4.4ºC (40ºF).
-It may be beneficial to chill bulbs prior to use if planting in area that does not fulfil these temperature requirements.
+It may be beneficial to chill bulbs prior to use if planting in area that does not fulfill these temperature requirements.